scipy-conference/scipy_proceedings/papers/ryan_bunney/paper.rst

 statically or dynamically - in a larger simulation environment, where one would be able to compare the specific environmental performance of one algorithm over another.
-Integrating shadow into a larger simulation has been done by the authors of this paper, and the framework has been designed with the intention that this will continue to be a supported feature.
+Integrating SHADOW into a larger simulation has been done by the authors of this paper, and the framework has been designed with the intention that this will continue to be a supported feature.